lindsaydenson24/My-new-project/README.md

-# My-new-project
+# About my First Project
-This is my first repository on Github.
+This is my first project on Github and I wanted to showcase my knowledge so far.